Module Details

 Workload Type Contact Type Workload Description Frequency Average Weekly Learner Workload Hours

-Lecturer Supervised Learning Contact Lecture, group work, class discussion, case scenarios & guest speakers from services.
+Lecturer Supervised Learning (non-contact) Non Contact Lecture, group work, class discussion, case scenarios & guest speakers from services.
 Every Second Week 3.00 6

 Independent Study Non Contact Learners will engage in independant study relevant to the module.
 Once per semester 10.00 150